How to make the most of your signage – Infographic

 Build your brand with signage

 As a part of your overall visual communication, the signs in front and inside your store should reinforce your shop’s branding.
 You want the look and feel of your signage to match that of your shop.
 Color is extremely important in defining your brand.
 Studies have shown the majority of brand recognition comes from the color of the logo.
 Think Coke red or McDonald’s yellow arches.
 Do you have a high end furniture or clothing shop?
 Then, make sure the color and design of your signage conveys a feeling of elegance.
 Burgundy red, deep purple and black are colors associated with sophistication.
 If the brand or mood you want to convey is youthful, your signs should be colorful, bright and definitely fun.
-Use the same typeface (font) you use in your logo or use your logo itself.
+Read How your secondhand store can use color to sell more.
+Furthermore, use the same typeface (font) you use in your logo or use your logo itself.

 Signs should be visual cues to shoppers